tyll/tinyos-2.x-contrib/kth/tkn154-gts/README.txt

 Use
 --------------------------------------------------
-* To compile the *example application* use:

-	make {telosb, tmote} install,#ID /dev/ttyUSB#PORT

-	Substitute #ID by the desired id and the #PORT with the USB port
+* Refer to the README in the apps/ folder and in the desired application

 Platforms
 --------------------------------------------------